Inertia Pricing in Stochastic Electricity Markets: Chance-Constrained Unit Commitment Model

-\allowdisplaybreaks[0] As in \cref{model_1}, objective \cref{model_2_a} minimizes the expected operating cost.
-Eqs.~\cref{model_2_d}-\cref{model_2_g} and \cref{model_2_h}-\cref{model_2_j} are the modified ES power and energy constraints, where charging and discharging power ($\bm{P}_{ci,t}$ and $\bm{P}_{di,t}$) are modeled as stochastic variables, because ES will provide reserve.
+\allowdisplaybreaks[0] Compared with \cref{model_1_a}, objective \cref{model_2_a} minimizes the expected operating cost based on the same cost functions, but considers uncertain ES charging and discharging ($\bm{P}_{ci,t}$ and $\bm{P}_{di,t}$).
+Eqs.~\cref{model_2_d}-\cref{model_2_e} and \cref{model_2_j}-\cref{model_2_i} are the modified ES power and energy constraints.
 Note that we use chance constraints in \cref{model_2_d}-\cref{model_2_e} because the ES charging power limits are selected conservatively and do not reflect actual physical ES limits on charging and, therefore can be violated for a short period.
 In contrast, energy constraints in \cref{model_2_h}-\cref{model_2_i} reflect the physical storage capacity of ES, which cannot be violated \cite{bienstock2017robust}, and are, therefore, deterministic with a sufficient safety margins given by $E_i^{\min}$ and $E_i^{\max}$.
+Note that in \cref{model_2_j} the energy level of ES is calculated based on the expected charging and discharging power of ES, which represents the most likely scenario in real-time scheduling considering the normal distribution of forecast error.
 Eq.~\cref{model_2_m}-\cref{model_2_n} constrains ${\alpha_{di,t}}$ and ${\alpha_{ci,t}}$, while Eq.~\cref{model_2_p} ensures the reserve sufficiency.
 Additionally, ES power and energy constraints in \cref{model_2} account for the provision of virtual inertia.
-In \cref{model_2_d}, \cref{model_2_e}, \cref{model_2_h}, and \cref{model_2_i}, $H_{ei,t}$ is the inertia constant of the ES at node $i$ and time $t$, while $\Delta {f_{\max}}$, ${f_{\max}^{'}}$ and $f_{0}$ are introduced in Section~\ref{subsec:Inertia_Requirements}.
-Thus, $2{H_{ei,t}} {f_{\max}^{'}} {P_{di}^{\max}}/{f_0}$ and $2{H_{ei,t}} \Delta {f_{\max}} {P_{di}^{\max}}/{f_0}$ are, respectively, the inertial power and energy response to the worst-case power imbalance defined by the system operator \cite{paturet2020economic,markovic2018lqr}.
+In \cref{model_2_d}, \cref{model_2_e}, \cref{model_2_h}, and \cref{model_2_i}, $H_{ei,t}$ is the inertia constant of the ES at node $i$ and time $t$, $\Delta {f_{\max}}$ is the maximum admissible frequency deviation at nadir, while ${f_{\max}^{'}}$ and $f_{0}$ are introduced in Section~\ref{subsec:Inertia_Requirements}.
+Thus, $2{H_{ei,t}} {f_{\max}^{'}} {P_{ei}^{\max}}/{f_0}$ and $2{H_{ei,t}} \Delta {f_{\max}} {P_{ei}^{\max}}/{f_0}$ are, respectively, the inertial power and energy response to the worst-case power imbalance defined by the system operator \cite{paturet2020economic,markovic2018lqr}.
 Eq.~\cref{model_2_k} limits the inertia constant of ES to $H_{ei}^{\max}$, and \cref{model_2_q} ensures the sufficiency of inertia provided by generators, ES and RES.
+Model \cref{model_1} and \cref{model_2} can be modified to capture additional constraints, e.g., ramping constraints, which we have omitted due to their minimal impact on the price analysis below.